 From its beginning, the dairy farm industry has always been H&S’s most important market.
 In 1968, there were 14 manufacturers making forage boxes for the dairy industry, though today just a handful exist.
-In 1968, H&S was the newest manufacturer of that group, while today H&S sets the standard for the industry and dominates the market with forage boxes from 17′ to 40′ in size.
+In 1968 H&S was the newest manufacturer of that group, while today H&S offers forage boxes up to 40′ in length.

 H&S is proud to be one of the sponsors of the National Farm Medicine Center since 1998.